Paradeluxe/ezLMM/README.md

 > c1 -> a * b
 > c2 -> a * b
 > ```
-> Construct models on each of them, and report to your needs.
+> [Subset](#optional-select-only-the-correctly-responded-answers) your data, construct new models on each of them, and replace the "[XXX]" with new results.

 ## Installation